Abhay-Suresh/QPF/README.md

             * **Overlap Penalty:** Uses a *separate* penalty term `(D^2 - D_nn^2)^2` (where D_nn is the next-nearest neighbor distance) to strongly penalize configurations where residues occupy the same or too-close lattice sites.
             * **Invalid State Penalty:** Penalizes the '00' qubit state for plane selection in orthogonal models, which doesn't correspond to a valid plane.
     * The Mixer Hamiltonian ($H_M$) is the standard sum of single-qubit Pauli-X operators, also built in `hamiltonian.py`.
+    * The complexity comparison between lattices (in terms of Hamiltonian terms) is analyzed in `choice.ipynb`.

 4.  **Energy Landscape Analysis:**
     * The QAOA optimization progress (energy vs. iteration) is tracked during the optimization (`folding_qaoa.py`).